-These Clownfish will make an excellent addition to your tank especially when included with an anemone for them to call their home.
-The relationship between the Clownfish and anemone will keep you facinated.
+These Clownfish will make an excellent addition to your tank, especially when included with an anemone for them to call their home.
+The relationship between the Clownfish and anemone will keep you fascinated.

-The Clarks Clownfish has a variety of colouring which ranges from brown to yellow in adults.
-It’s body is covered by two white bands with a third band sometimes found on its’ tail.
-The nose and tail have separate colours which vary from yellow to white.
+The Clarks Clownfish has a variety of coloring which ranges from brown to yellow in adults.
+Its body is covered by two white bands with a third band sometimes found on its’ tail.
+The nose and tail have separate colors which vary from yellow to white.

 Clark’s Clownfish are usually found in shallow warm lagoons or sheltered reefs, mainly around certain types of anemones.
 They are active fish who like to swim around in the open.
 If they do feel the need to hide, they will find shelter in the reef.